-Figure 3.12: 95% confidence contours for DES  [blue lines], DESpec nn [cyan lines], DES+DESpec  + nn (different sky) [green lines] and DESxDESpec + n+ nn (same sky) [black lines].
+Figure 3.12: 95% confidence contours for DES cosmic shear ( [blue lines], DESpec galaxy clustering (nn) [cyan lines], DES+DESpec  + nn (different sky) [green lines], and DESxDESpec + n+ nn (same sky) [black lines].
 Top panel: Constraints on the equation of state of dark energy, w0 and wa.
-Bottom panel: Constraints on deviations from GR parameterised by Q0 and R0.
+Bottom panel: Constraints on deviations from GR parameterized by Q0 and R0.
 All other cosmological parameters and nuisance parameters are marginalised over.
 These results are initial findings and a full investigation will appear in Kirk et al. (2012).